PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 * When updating code, be sure to update the comments too!

-* When a comment is used as the header for a section of code, consider extracting that section of code into.
+* When a comment is used as the header for a section of code, consider extracting that section of code into its own function.
 For example, we might start out with a function that includes multiple lines of code for each step.